captbaritone/jordaneldredge.com/_notes/2024-09-29-opera-to-tech.md

 ---
 People are often curious to hear how I went from a background/degree in classical music to a career in software.
 So, I thought it would be worth while to write down my full story.
 This post is a series of anecdotes capturing what, in retrospect, feel like the key events that allowed me to go from an arts education to a sustainable software career.
 It ends with some reflections on what I think made it possible.

 One quick aside before I begin: this is just _my_ story.
-The industry has changed dramatically over the intervening years, so I would caution anyone against expecting this to be a repeatable playbook that could be expected to yield similar results today.
+The industry has changed dramatically over the intervening years, so I would caution against reading this as a playbook that could be expected to yield similar results today.

 ---